Nahum Eitingon: Intelligence career

 Eitingon joined the Cheka on May 10, 1920, having been recruited to a shortage of Chekists in the area.
 Along with other Chekists, he took part in numerous operations during the Russian Civil War, including the "liquidation" of a number of the more prosperous citizens of the Belarusian town of Gomel.
 He also gained prominence at the time for his work against banditry in Belarus.
 Eitingon was temporarily ejected from the Cheka and investigated during a 1921 purge due to his bourgeois origins, however, he was quickly let back in.
 In 1924, he graduated from Frunze Military Academy, after which served at several diplomatic postings in China and Turkey under the auspices of the OGPU.
-From 1927–1929 he served as Vice-Consul General at the Consulate of the USSR at Harbin.
-He also served at the special operations directorate of the OGPU from 1930–1932 and served under Alexander Orlov during the Spanish Civil War, using his linguistic skills to adopt several aliases.
+From 1927 to 1929 he served as Vice-Consul General at the Consulate of the USSR at Harbin.
+He also served at the special operations directorate of the OGPU from 1930 to 1932 and served under Alexander Orlov during the Spanish Civil War, using his linguistic skills to adopt several aliases.
 During this time, he was involved in several operations, including the assassination of Zhang Zoulin and the transportation of the Spanish gold reserves to the USSR.
 At the end of the 1920s, Eitingon, a polyglot, organized and led an operation producing fake documents which persuaded the Japanese that 20 Russian agents who were working for them had secretly applied to have their Soviet citizenship restored.
 This ruse resulted in the Japanese executing their anti-Soviet allies.
 In 1930, Eitingon was appointed deputy director of the Administration for Special Tasks under Yakov Serebryansky, but due to his poor personal relations with Serebryansky, in April 1933 he was shifted to chief of section charged with coordinating the operation of "illegals" in the INO (Foreign Department of the OGPU) under Artur Artuzov and later (from May 1935) Abram Slutsky.
 According to Pavel Sudoplatov, Eitingon was sent to the U.S. as an "illegal" in the beginning of the 1930s, prior to the establishment of Soviet Union–United States relations in November 1933, to recruit Japanese and Chinese emigrants with a view to possible using them in military and sabotage operations against Japan (the U.S. itself was not deemed a high priority for intelligence operations by the Centre then).
 One of the agents recruited by Eitingon in the U.S. was Japanese painter Yotoku Miyagi, who in 1933 returned to Japan and became a member of Richard Sorge's spy ring in that country.
 Eitingon was also tasked to assess the intelligence potential of Americans involved in Communist activities.